syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if the number is a non-numeric value.
+&#35;VALUE! - occurs if the number is a non-numeric value.

 The returned angle is given in radians in the range of 0 (zero) to pi.